quantsingularity/Nexora/.github/readme/README.md

 This dual-trigger approach ensures code quality is maintained both during active development and when preparing for integration into stable branches.

-### Job: Backend Testing
+### Job: code Testing

-The `backend-test` job runs on an Ubuntu latest environment and performs comprehensive testing of the backend codebase.
+The `code-test` job runs on an Ubuntu latest environment and performs comprehensive testing of the code codebase.
 This job consists of the following steps:

 1. **Checkout Code**: Uses the `actions/checkout@v3` action to fetch the repository code.

-2. **Set up Python**: Configures Python 3.10 using the `actions/setup-python@v4` action, which is the required version for the Nexora backend.
+2. **Set up Python**: Configures Python 3.10 using the `actions/setup-python@v4` action, which is the required version for the Nexora code.

 3. **Install Dependencies**: Upgrades pip and installs all required dependencies specified in the `src/requirements.txt` file.

-4. **Run Tests**: Executes the pytest test suite located in the `src/tests/` directory to validate backend functionality.
+4. **Run Tests**: Executes the pytest test suite located in the `src/tests/` directory to validate code functionality.

-This job ensures that all backend code meets the project's quality standards and functions as expected before proceeding with deployment.
+This job ensures that all code code meets the project's quality standards and functions as expected before proceeding with deployment.

 ### Job: Frontend Testing